2sic/2sxc/ToSIC_SexyContent/Docs-Generator/specs/input-types/ui-field-string-url-path.md

+---
+uid: Specs.Data.Inputs.String-Url-Path
+---
 # UI Field Type: string-url-path

 ## Purpose / Description
 Use this field type to manage url-paths which you'll usually use to identify an item.
 For example, if you have a blog and each post has a url with the name, this is the field that you need to match the url to the item.
-It stores a [string/text data](data-type-string).
-It's an extension of the basic [string field type](ui-field-string).
+It stores a [string/text data](xref:Specs.Data.Type.String).
+It's an extension of the basic [string field type](xref:Specs.Data.Inputs.String).

 ## Features